Doing Business in Madagascar

 The Board has defined six strategic sectors for the development of the Malagasy

-economy: tourism, agribusiness, light manufacturing industry, ICT, infrastructure, and mining.
+economy: tourism, agribusiness, light manufacturing industry, Information and communication technologies (ICT), infrastructure, and mining.

 Madagascar has preferential access: